The critical evaluation of source materials and identification and use of different types of sources plays an important role in studies and research.

 Misinformation is believed because we tend to believe things that strengthen our existing world view.
 This tendency is called confirmation bias.
 At the same time, we reject things that challenge our preconceptions.

-Fact-checkers use the lateral reading approach in which the reader verifies the background of the online information (reliability of the source, facts, stats, sources) from different sites and sources before starting to read the text at hand.
+You can combat misinformation by learning to use fact checking tools and gaining a critical approach to sources.
+For fact checking you can, for example, use a lateral reading method, where a reader verifies the background information of what they have found online (reliability of source, facts, statistics, references) from different sites and sources before starting to read the text at hand.

 https://faktabaari.fi/dil/digital-information-literacy-guide.pdf